-There are some problems which can make your HVAC give off a horrible odor which is sometimes referred to as dirty sock syndrome, and we all know how bad that can be sometimes.
+There are some problems which can make your HVAC give off a horrible odor.
+That which is sometimes this odor gets referred to as dirty sock syndrome.
+So we all know how bad that can be sometimes.

-If you switch on your HVAC and you immediately notice that there is a distinctly unpleasant odor in the air, this is something that licensed technicians are used to contending with and know how to fix dirty sock syndrome.
+If you switch on your HVAC and you immediately notice that there is a distinctly unpleasant odor in the air stop.
+Because this is something that licensed technicians are used to contending with and know how to fix dirty sock syndrome.

 Bacteria to blame

-The root cause of those foul odors that are assaulting our nostrils is bacteria.
+The root cause of those foul odors.
+Odors that are therefore assaulting our nostrils: bacteria.

-Bacteria can grow in your HVAC system due to the fact that the coils used in your system can become both cool and damp, which helps to create optimum growing conditions for bacteria to grow.
+Bacteria can grow in your HVAC system due to the fact that the coils used in your system.
+It can become both cool and damp, which helps to create optimum growing conditions for bacteria to grow.

-The end result of allowing this bacteria to flourish, is that when you switch the heating on, the unpleasant odor generated by the bacteria fills the air and you end up with what is accurately described as a dirty sock smell.
+The end result of allowing this bacteria to flourish.
+Because when you switch the heating on, the unpleasant odor generated by the bacteria fills the air.
+Then and only then you end up with what is accurately described as a dirty sock smell.

-There are several different scenarios where a foul odor could be the end result, such as when the outdoor temperature falls below 40F and the HVAC unit switches to defrost mode.
+There are several different scenarios where a foul odor could be the end result.
+They are such as when the outdoor temperature falls below 40F.
+Then the HVAC unit switches to defrost mode.

 This creates a smell of mildew in the air and there is also likely to be a noticeable nasty odor when you decide to switch on the air conditioning after the heating has been turned off.